-The components of our 2020 executive compensation program consisted primarily of the following:
+The components of our 2021 executive compensation program consisted primarily of the following:

-Component Performance Period Objective Performance Measurement Methodology for 2020 Base Salary Annual Recognizes an individual's role and responsibilities and serves as an important retention vehicle Reviewed annually and set based on competitive and internal equity considerations Annual Cash Incentive Awards Annual Rewards achievement of annual financial and other objectives, subject to meeting individual performance expectations Based on a review of overall Company performance, including comparisons with objectives adopted with respect to prior years Equity Awards Long-Term Designed to align performance with long-term strategic goals and share price appreciation Annual grant based on a review of overall Company performance, including comparisons with objectives adopted with respect to prior years Each grant vests 25% on first anniversary of grant date, and 25% annually thereafter Two types of awards granted.
+Component Performance Period Objective Performance Measurement Methodology for 2021 Base Salary Annual Recognizes an individual's role and responsibilities and serves as an important retention vehicle Reviewed annually and set based on competitive and internal equity considerations Annual Cash Incentive Awards Annual Rewards achievement of annual financial and other objectives, subject to meeting individual performance expectations Based on performance objectives established by the Compensation Committee at the beginning of the year Equity Awards Long-Term Designed to align performance with long-term strategic goals and share price appreciation Annual grants based on performance objectives established by the Compensation Committee at the beginning of the year Each grant vests 25% on first anniversary of grant date, and 25% annually thereafter Two types of awards granted.
 One with value based on current stock price and another based solely on share price appreciation (no increase, no value)

-To help retain and motivate our named executive officers, our compensation committee aims to offer competitive compensation packages through a mix of cash (including variable, performance-based cash awards) and long-term, equity-based incentives.
-The compensation committee does not have any formal policies for allocating total compensation among the various components, other than that annual equity awards are set to be equal to the annual cash incentive award granted to each named executive officer pursuant to the terms of his or her respective Employment Agreement (defined below).
-The compensation committee uses its judgment, in consultation with Semler Brossy, to establish an appropriate balance of base salary and annual cash incentive awards and equity awards with delayed vesting.
+To help retain and motivate our named executive officers, our Compensation Committee aims to offer competitive compensation packages through a mix of cash (including variable, performance-based cash awards) and long-term, equity-based incentives.
+The Compensation Committee does not have any formal policies for allocating total compensation among the various components, other than that annual equity awards are set to be equal to the annual cash incentive award granted to each named executive officer pursuant to the terms of his or her respective Employment Agreement (defined below).
+The Compensation Committee uses its judgment, in consultation with Semler Brossy, to establish an appropriate balance of base salary and annual cash incentive awards and equity awards with delayed vesting.
 The balance may change from year to year based on corporate strategy, financial performance and non-financial objectives, among other considerations.
-For 2020, our named executive officers had a compensation mix with more than 79.6%-84% of annual executive compensation being performance based and "at risk."
+For 2021, our named executive officers had a compensation mix with more than 88.4%-90.5% of annual executive compensation being performance based and "at risk."